Nidonocu/vrc-unity-toolbar/README.md

 # 🧰 VRC Unity Toolbar

 This package adds additional buttons to the Unity Editor's Toolbar and Menu bar that removes the need to perform various frequent actions done when building avatars and worlds in [VR Chat](https://vrchat.com/).

+It also provides various automatic bulk functions via the Tools menu and quick installers and update management for some non-VCC packages, such as the Mochie Shader.

 Features:
 * **[Selection Navigation](#selection-navigation)**